Keep It Private: The Case for a Hosted Private Cloud

 Look for a CSP that underpins its private cloud infrastructure with its own geographically dispersed redundant network through Tier 1, carrier-grade providers.
 Tier 1 providers own their networks, so they aren’t constrained by issues caused by upstream providers.
 Carrier-grade refers to infrastructure that is extremely reliable and meets or exceeds the ‘five nines’ high availability standards.

-If you’d like to learn about US Signal’s hosted private cloud, you’ll find information here.
+Visit US Signal's Hosted Private Cloud page for full product and service details.
 HIPAA- and PCI-compliant, its powered by US Signal’s robust private network of over 14,000 miles of lit fiber, access to over 225 data centers and POPs, several Tier 1 peering relationships, and metro rings in strategic markets.
 You can also talk to one of US Signal’s solution engineers about the hosted private cloud — and the many other solutions available — to help meet your organization’s IT infrastructure needs.